rpy2/rpy2/doc/source/overview.rst

-In order to upgrade one will have to first remove older installed rpy2 packages then and only then install the recent version of rpy2 wished.
+In order to upgrade one will have to first remove older installed rpy2 packages then and only then install a version of rpy2.

-To do so, or to check whether you have an earlier version of rpy2 installed do the following in a Python console:
+To do so, or to check whether you have an earlier version of rpy2 installed, do the following in a Python console:

 .. code-block:: python

    import rpy2
    rpy2.__path__

-An error during the execution means that you do not have any older version of rpy2 installed and you should proceed to the next section.
+An error during execution means that you do not have any older version of rpy2 installed and you should proceed to the next section.

-If this returns a string containing a path, you should go to that path and removed all files and directories starting with *rpy2*.
-To make sure that the cleaning is complete, open a new Python session and check that trying to import rpy2 results in an error.
+If this returns a string containing a path, you should go to that path and remove all files and directories starting with *rpy2*.
+To make sure that the cleaning is complete, open a new Python session and check that the above code results in an error.

 Requirements
 ------------

-Currently the development is done on UNIX-alike operating systems with the following version for the softwares, and those are the recommended versions to run rpy2 with.
+Currently the development is done on UNIX-like operating systems with the following software versions.
+Those are the recommended versions to run rpy2 with.

 ======== ===========